banistr/frominto_fi/README.md

 {
  "from": "Helsingistä",
  "in": "Helsingissä",
- "to": "Helsinkiin"
+ "to": "Helsinkiin",
+ "via": "Helsingin"
 }

-frominto('Kauniainen')
-frominto('Tampere')
 ```

 ## Contributions

-Contributions are welcome and greatly appreciated!
+Contributions are welcome and greatly appreciated :relaxed:

 1. Write a test case in [`test/index.js`](test/index.js)
 2. Write a rule in [`index.ts`]() in the appropriate line